Freddo242/Project_I/README.md

 A Neural Network class that can be used to initialise a network of any size, calculate outputs, and minimise the cost function.

 I started this project after watching 3Blue1Brown's serires on the Neural Networks (https://www.3blue1brown.com/topics/neural-networks).
 The maths is really interesting: I loved Linear Algebra in Uni!
-I was initially intending to do a project on something else entirely, but the maths was really fun and once I had done that, I had to see if I could put it into Python: and it worked!
+I was initially intending to do a project on something else entirely, but the maths was fun and once I had done that, I had to see if I could put it into Python: and it "worked"!

 It still needs some tweaking to make it usable, but all of the important components needed to make a network learn are there.